ksu-is/flappy-bird2023/projectroadmap.md

 download pygame - complete
-define game variables and functions create the main class of the game create the main loop create the game world - doing first edit game physics after creating the world update function create a player score counter
+define game variables and functions create the main class of the game (the bird) - this will be the next thing I work on create the main loop create the game world/main menu - complete edit game physics after creating the world update function create a player score counter